5 Segmentation

 mod_data_samp$age <- as.numeric(mod_data_samp$age)

-# Create a dissimilarity matrix
+# Create dissimilarity matrix

 mod_dist <- cluster::daisy(mod_data_samp)